 In view of the wide variety of factors considered by Motor Cargo's board of directors in connection with its evaluation of the offer and the complexity of such matters, Motor Cargo's board of directors did not consider it practical to, nor did it attempt to, quantify, rank or otherwise assign relative weights to the specific factors it considered in reaching its decision.
-In addition, Motor Cargo's board of directors did not undertake to determine specifically whether any particular factor (or any aspect of any particular factor) was favorable or unfavorable to its ultimate determination, but rather conducted a discussion of the factors described above, including asking questions of Motor Cargo's management and legal and financial advisors, and reached a general consensus that the offer is advisable and fair to and in the best interests of the shareholders of Motor Cargo's board of directors may have given different weight to different factors.
+In addition, Motor Cargo's board of directors did not undertake to determine specifically whether any particular factor (or any aspect of any particular factor) was favorable or unfavorable to its ultimate determination, but rather conducted a discussion of the factors described above, including asking questions of Motor Cargo's management and legal and financial advisors, and reached a general consensus that the offer is advisable and fair to and in the best interests of the shareholders of Motor Cargo.
+In considering the factors described above, individual members of Motor Cargo's board of directors may have given different weight to different factors.